 Trip EssentialsTHE LITTLE THINGS THAT ADD UP TO BIG VALUE

 What to pack?This Packing List will help you to prepare for your Boojum outdoor adventure while you’re on an adventure both in town and country.
 Hotel laundry services are available but you will need to bring two or three changes of clothing for the camping portion of the trip.
-This basic list will be adequate for the demands of our trips. /These photos are reference/
+This basic list will be adequate for the demands of our trips. /These photos are references/

 Duffle Bag and Backpack

 Duffle Bag: For Horseback trips you need to pack your belongings in a duffle bag.
 For a trip to Taiga your weight allowance is up to 7 kg/15.4 lbs.
 Our horseman will carry your duffle bag for you together with the food and camping gear.
 It is important to be aware that you will not have access to your items in the duffle bag until the end of each day as the horsemen and horses or car will always be ahead of the group.
 During the travel, you need a day backpack small but big enough to carry your personal belongings such as a raincoat, camera, sunscreen, snacks, water, etc...

 Daypack: If a car or pack animal (i.e. horse) is carrying your duffle bag or rucksack then you will want to have a light-weight daypack to carry essentials – like snacks, camera, sun cream, personal items (i.e. money and passport) and hat.
 The best daypacks have compression straps to reduce weight stress on your back and side mesh pockets for quick access to your water bottles.

 Underwear: We recommend wearing sports underwear such as sports bras etc..
 Adidas sports underwear or Under Armour underwear, as these brands specifically focus on manufacturing products that can cope with sweat from a high-intensity sport.